Mknea/simple-site-monitor-example/README.md

 ## Installation

 Install Python.
-Navigate to the scrip's directory in terminal.
+Navigate to the startup script's (`run_monitor.py`) directory in terminal.

 To install dependencies:
 If using Poetry, run: